DoodleDeBug/times-tables/README.md

 desc: Simple times table game for kids.
 This is the first thing I've made all on my own, not following any tutorial or as part of any course.

+I really enjoy things in the realm of 'edutainment' and will be participating in TOPs game-jam soon so hopefully get to make more things like this (and better obviously)

 ## What went well:
 * I got to really practice and improve on my DOM manipulation skills
 * I tried to keep my code DRY and fairly clean, I'm sure it can still be improved but definitely better than some of my earlier stuff